1. Buy Items Less Than $3/lb

 There are two main cashback apps for groceries.

 The first is Ibotta, which gives you a $10 bonus just for signing up and scanning your first grocery receipt.
-It also has special coupons, but I don’t look through them because they give cashback for generic brandless purchases as well some weeks (butter, milk, eggs, etc).
+Check out our in-depth review and how we maximize our Ibotta cashback here.

 6. Grow Your Own Fresh Herbs